Zumbala/jerriepelser.com/content/blog/2018-09-12-updating-net-dependencies-dependabot.md

 ![GitHub PR checks failing](/images/blog/2018-09-12-updating-net-dependencies-dependabot/github-pr-checks-failing.png)

 This gives me the opportunity to look and the AppVeyor logs to see what the error is that occurred.
-I can then out that PR locally and make updates to my code.
+I can then check out that PR locally and make updates to my code to fix the error.

 ## Conclusion

 Dependabot provides a great, hands-off way to automatically keep your project's dependencies up to date.
 Dependabot allows for a number of configuration options, such as how often outdated dependencies should be checked, as well as whether to automatically merge PRs if all checks have been passed successfully.

+Dependabot also works with a wide range of programming languages so you can, for example, also upgrade the NPM packages used in your JavaScript application.
+If you're using Docker it can even update the base images for your Docker files.